 Now we have found your dreams and goals and turned them into a few “why” statements, it’s time to add these to the framework that will give us our investment strategy.

-For the sake of these examples I will explore goals that are non retirement related, as in not a pre-tax based savings like superannuation.
+For the sake of these examples, I will explore goals that are non-retirement related.
+These are not pre-tax-based savings like superannuation.

 1 – Get your maths right